Practical 1: Getting Started

 So how would you indicate that data is a directory?
 Once you’re sure, add the data directory!

-When you are done, don’t forget to add a ‘commit message’ (e.g. ‘Added data files to .gitignore’) at the bottom and then click Commit changes.
+When you are done, don’t forget to add a ‘commit message’ (e.g. ‘Added file types to exclude to .gitignore’) at the bottom and then click Commit changes.

 I don’t want you to get hung up on this one thing in Practical 1, so if you just can’t make sense of what you’re being asked to do here, have a look at the Answers at the bottom of this page.